Order Fulfillment Process Design and Optimization

 An order is considered fulfilled once a customer receives it.
 However, a lot can go wrong from the point of sale.
-For that reason, organizations must have software capable of helping them map out the essential details of order fulfillment.
+For that reason, organizations must have process automation software capable of helping them map out the essential details of order fulfillment.

 Most of the issues that crop up during the order fulfillment process relate to inventory management and problems with the structure of a company’s business processes.
 Below are issues with the potential to disrupt the order fulfillment process.

 If someone within your company doesn’t fill an order correctly, that can lead to an upset vendor or customer.
 For example, someone may input an incorrect SKU number and ship out the wrong product.
 Other issues might include a worker inadvertently placing the wrong item in a package waiting for shipment.

 A lack of stock, called a stockout, can also lead to order fulfillment issues.
 If a customer places an order and the purchase goes through, they expect to receive the product they ordered.
 They’re not going to be very happy to later receive a notification from your company stating you don’t have enough product to meet demand.

 Once you get an order in, it takes time to retrieve an item from your inventory and get it packaged for shipping.
 If a worker has trouble locating an item or your packing process lacks efficiency, that will lead to delays in getting the package out to your customers.